deltaworks-ai/engineering/README.md

 **the source of truth**
 Research, theory, architectural reasoning, and falsification.

-Frontier engineering for AI systems.
+Frontier engineering for autonomous systems.
 Architecture is defined here — not optimized, not negotiated.

 This layer defines: